Sokil Kyiv: 1973–1996: The Falcons

 Sokil would remain competitive, but the addition of homegrown forward Dmytro Khrystych and defenseman Oleksandr Hodyniuk in 1985 and 1986, respectively, would elevate the team to new heights.
 Their 3rd-place finish in 1985 would remain a franchise best, Ramil Yuldashev would claim the league award for most hat-tricks this year with 2, and Nikolai Narimanov would lead the league in goals with 26.
 The following year in 1986, Sergei Davydov would follow up on Yuldashev's success and win the hat-trick award.
 Sokil would be invited to the Spengler Cup tournament where they would continue their success as finalists, succumbing only to Team Canada.

 Winning the Tampere Cup in 1989 marked a turning point for the franchise, which would be a victim to the Soviet Union's collapse.
 The coming down of the Iron Curtain would allow the Los Angeles Kings of the National Hockey League to draft rising local talent and Kyiv teammate Oleksiy Zhytnyk 81st overall in the 1991 NHL draft.
 Zhitnik would remain the highest drafted professional Sokil player to this day.
 Not all talent was affected, however, as Yuldashev would lead the league in goals in 1990 along with points in 1991, and Valeri Shyriaiev would be named the league's top defensemen in both years as well.
 Following a 15th-place finish in 1992, the lowest in team history, the team and coach Bogdanov would part ways.
 This would also mark a change in the team's official name to accommodate a new sponsor; the club competed under the name Sokil Eskulap (Сокіл-Ескулап) for only the 1992–93 International Hockey League (IHL) season.
 Bogdanov's dismissal did little to curtail the franchise's downward spiral, with the team reaching new record lows with head coach Alexander Fedeev at the helm.
 He would hold the position until 1996, which also marked the team's parting of ways with the newly formed Russian Hockey League.

-A positive product of these troubled years is the continued development of local talent.
-Future Olympian and Stanley Cup champion, Ruslan Fedotenko would leave the team in 1996 to pursue his NHL dreams.
-Kyivans Anton Babchuk and Nikolai Zherdev, products of the Sokil junior development program, would later be recruited by Elektrostal scouts in the Russian Major League.
-They would later be drafted into the NHL, both in the first round.
+In 1996, Stanley Cup winner and Future Olympian Ruslan Fedotenko left the team.
+Later, Anton Babchuk and Nikolai Zherdev, who participated in the Sokil junior development program, would later be recruited by Elektrostal scouts in the Russian Major League.